jshawl/peanut-butter-and-jelly/08-single-page-web-apps/tdd/readme.md

 * **Jobs.** Testing is a job requirement across the board.

 ## Everybody Does It (5 / 10)
+ha nice headline

 Testing is essential when working on large, complex projects.
 * Take Ember.js for example.
 [If you look at the framework's repo](https://github.com/emberjs/ember.js#how-to-run-unit-tests), it comes packaged with a ton of tests.
 * So many moving parts.
 And so many people contributing to them.
-Can you imagine how crazy this would get without testing?
+Can you imagine how crazy this would get without testing? maybe include some stats here incase the live demo doesn't go as planned. e.g. it took 3.8 minutes to run 3,941 tests.
+This tests 943 files from 2031 contributors. i made up this info but would be nice to see!

 ## Test-Driven Development